microsoft/LSKV/README.md

 **This early stage research prototype should not be used in production.**

+## Targets

+Currently LSKV can run in the following targets:

+- Virtual (non-attested, insecure, handy for development)
+- SGX (attested, secure)
+- SEV-SNP (attested, secure but not actively tested)

 ## Install Dependencies

+These instructions expect an Ubuntu 20.04 machine, or follow the docker instructions.

 This repository and its dependencies can be checked out by clicking: [![Open in VSCode](https://img.shields.io/static/v1?label=Open+in&message=VSCode&logo=visualstudiocode&color=007ACC&logoColor=007ACC&labelColor=2C2C32)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/LSKV)

-Alternatively, CCF and its dependencies can be installed manually:
+Alternatively, CCF and its dependencies can be installed manually (for virtual mode):

 ```bash
 make install-ccf-virtual